Learn about Kringle Pharma

 |Vocal fold scar||Phase I/II study (open-labelled dose-escalating investigator-initiated study) completed, Phase III study (placebo-controlled double-blind comparative study) ongoing||Completed||Ongoing|

 |ALS||Phase II study (placebo-controlled double-blind comparative investigator-initiated study) completed, no statistically significant difference in primary and secondary endpoints, additional analysis planned||Completed||Completed|

 |Acute kidney injury||Phase Ia and Ib (single and repeated dosing study) completed in the U.S. -Searching for a partner||Completed||Searching for a partner|

 |Ophthalmic diseases||Development by Claris Biotherapeutics in the US (HGF supplied by Kringle Pharma)

 |Exploratory stage||Joint researches with Kanazawa University, Kyoto University, etc||Ongoing|

 * LPO : Last Patient Out

 Please click below for more information about our research and development.

 Potential market size

-The numbers of patients are limited with acute spinal cord injury, vocal fold scar, and ALS as they are rare diseases.
+The numbers of patients are limited as they are patients with acute phase spinal cord injury, vocal fold scar, and ALS, which are rare diseases.
 However, biopharmaceutical products like HGF are generally priced higher compared to small molecule products.
 HGF medicine is likely to be used widely once launched because there are few competitive products for those rare diseases, Accordingly, the market size of HGF worldwide is expected to reach tens of billions of yen for a single target indication.